apache/cloudstack-cloudmonkey/README.md

 ### History

-`cloudmonkey` was originally written in Python and contributed to Apache CloudStack project by [Rohit Yadav](http://rohityadav.cloud) on 31 Oct 2012 under the Apache License 2.0.
-The original tool is also referred to as legacy cloudmonkey can be installed using `pip install cloudmonkey`.
+The original `cloudmonkey` was written in Python and contributed to Apache CloudStack project by [Rohit Yadav](http://rohityadav.cloud) on 31 Oct 2012 under the Apache License 2.0.
+The Python-based original CLI is now referred to as the legacy cloudmonkey and can be installed using `pip install cloudmonkey`.

-Starting version 6.0.0, referred to as the modern cloudmonkey, is a simplified Go port of the original tool and ships as a standalone executable for several targets such as Linux, Mac and Windows.
+Starting version 6.0.0, the modern cloudmonkey `cmk` is a fast and simplified Go-port of the original tool with some backward incompatibilities and reduced feature set.
+It ships as a standalone 64-bit executable binary for several platforms such as Linux, Mac and Windows.

 ### License